soumysuwas/story_generator1/README.md

 - Character illustration generation

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-Built with ❤️ for the KUKU FM Hackathon by the AI Story Generation Team
+Built with ❤️ for the KUKU FM Hackathon by Soumy Suwas from 3Murkhudu Team